top of page

 What is it?

-Parallel lines are two lines that are always the same distance apart and never meet, no matter how far you extend them.
-Imagine two straight roads running next to each other that never cross.
+Parallel lines are lines that are always the same distance apart and never meet, no matter how far you extend them in either direction.
+Think of them running side-by-side forever, like two railway tracks.

 Simple Example